Battle of Montenotte

-The Battle of Montenotte was fought on 12 April 1796, during the French Revolutionary Wars, between the French army under General Napoleon Bonaparte and an Austrian corps under Count Eugène-Guillaume Argenteau.
-The French won the battle, which was fought near the village of Cairo Montenotte in the Kingdom of Piedmont-Sardinia.
-The modern town is located in the northwestern part of Italy.
-On 11 April, Argenteau led 3,700 men in several assaults against a French mountaintop redoubt but failed to take it.
+The Battle of Montenotte was fought on 12 April 1796, near Montenotte Superiore (then in the Kingdom of Sardinia, now in Italy), being the opening engagement of Napoleon Bonaparte's Italian Campaign and the second engagement of the Montenotte campaign.
+The French Army of Italy, under the command of General Napoleon Bonaparte, defeated an Austrian corps under Field Marshal Eugène-Guillaume Argenteau.
+The victory successfully severed the connection between the Austrian army and their allies, the army of the Kingdom of Sardinia, allowing Bonaparte to isolate and defeat each force in detail.

 By the morning of the 12th, Bonaparte concentrated large forces against Argenteau's now-outnumbered troops.
 The strongest French push came from the direction of the mountaintop redoubt, but a second force fell on the weak Austrian right flank and overwhelmed it.
 In its hasty retreat from the field, Argenteau's force lost heavily and was badly disorganized.
 This attack against the boundary between the Austrian and Sardinian armies threatened to sever the link between the two allies.
-This action was part of the Montenotte Campaign.
+This action was part of the Montenotte campaign.